c-ggreen/Budget-Tracker/README.md

 - A section where users can input their monetary limit
 - The ability to list what items and services will take away from their budget
 - A tracker that shows the remaining balance

-With those things in mind, I organized my project, drafted the interface using a [Wireframe](https://wireframe.cc/hWXRm3), and implemented the functionalities required.
+With those things in mind, I organized my project, drafted the interface using a [Wireframe](https://wireframe.cc/hWXRm3), and created a set of tasks that would satisfy a functional application.

 ## Unsolved Problems